 Alternatively, you can have users log in every month with their full password, and then use a PIN during the month to login.

-LDS Account is the primary user account (user name and password) for accessing online Church resources.
+Church Account is the primary user account (user name and password) for accessing online Church resources.
+Church Account was formerly known as LDS Account.
 This forum is a space to discuss all things related to Church Accounts (registration, account recovery, user experience, vulnerabilities, etc.).

 1 post • Page 1 of 1